-The right to be wrong
+The right to be wrong· 1 min read

-Over ten years ago in my first year in college, I registered on a social network website called “Vkontakte” — a Russian equivalent of Facebook.
+Over ten years ago, in my first year in college, I registered on a social network website called “Vkontakte” — a Russian equivalent of Facebook.
 Rebellious of the mainstream, I avoided social media for as long as I could until it became the way to communicate amongst my peers.
-On it, I shared memes of the day, insensitive but funny videos, had banter in the comments with my college friends.
+I shared memes of the day, insensitive but funny videos, and had banter in the comments with my college friends.
 I posted depressing statements when I felt lonely.
 I thought I was clever and original.
 I was 17.

 I cringe reading through all the content I generated.
 Looking back, I see the subtext of fishing for attention, seeking validation, needing emotional support.
 But this isn’t unique to me.
 Never before in human history was it so easy for anyone to record their expressions forever.
-We don’t know what 14 years old Shakespear would have tweeted.
+We don’t know what 14 years old Shakespeare would have tweeted.

-The fears are not unfounded and yet here I am: expressing my opinion about expressing opinions.
+The fears are not unfounded, and yet here I am: expressing my opinion about expressing opinions.